- Can I earn my degree online?

 19. How do I get my books and course materials?

 It is your responsibility to get the required textbooks and materials before your course starts.
-Course descriptions for SUNY Learning Network (SLN) online courses include information on required textbooks and materials, as well as information about the College bookstore, under the “Book Info” link.
+Course descriptions for Open SUNY online courses include information on required textbooks and materials, as well as information about the College bookstore, under the “Book Info” link.
 You can visit Cayuga's bookstore at either the Fulton or Auburn campus (for online courses, check to make sure the campus store has your textbooks in stock), or you can phone your order to the bookstore and have it shipped to you.
 You can buy your textbooks from other sources, but it is your responsibility to get the right titles and editions.
 Failure to obtain correct textbooks or materials will not entitle you to a refund of tuition if you drop the course, nor does the College or faculty have any responsibility to assist you with these materials.

 20. What technology do I need?